#1 in Sleep Product Research

 |Side Sleep Friendly||B||B-||C+|

-The following discusses the construction of Tuft & Needle and its total thickness.
+The following discusses the construction of Tuft & Needle and its weight and thickness.

 The support or base layer consists of 7 inches of 1.8 lbs/ft density foam.
-This density is the same as that used by Tuft & Needle's competitors and foam-based mattresses in general.
-This foam provides Tuft & Needle with at least fair support and support longevity.
+This foam likely provides Tuft & Needle with at least fair underlying support and support longevity.

 The Tuft & Needle is about 10 inches in total thickness.
-This is about 1.5 inches thinner than the average mattress but similar to that of its main competitors.
+This is about 1.5 inches thinner than the average mattress but similar to its main competitors.
 A thinner-than-normal mattress is lower to the ground and therefore may be somewhat more difficult to get on and off for people of average or greater height.
+A thinner mattress also has a less impressive presence.

 – One model is available.
 It is often reported by owners as being medium-firm, with a soft comfort layer and firm underlying support.